peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool CanFitInDouble();

-Returns whether this object's value can be converted to a 64-bit floating point number without loss of its numerical value.
+Returns whether this object's value can be converted to a 64-bit floating point number without its value being rounded to another numerical value.

 <b>Return Value:</b>

-Whether this object's value can be converted to a 64-bit floating point number without loss of its numerical value.
+Whether this object's value can be converted to a 64-bit floating point number without its value being rounded to another numerical value.
 Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 64-bit floating point number.

 ### CanFitInInt32

     public bool CanFitInInt32();

-Returns whether this object's value is an integral value, is -(2^31) or greater, and is less than 2^31.
+Returns whether this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31.

 <b>Return Value:</b>

- `true` if this object's value is an integral value, is -(2^31) or greater, and s less than 2^31; otherwise,  `false` .
+ `true` if this object's numerical value is an integer, is -(2^31) or greater, and s less than 2^31; otherwise,  `false` .

 ### CanFitInInt64

     public bool CanFitInInt64();

-Returns whether this object's value is an integral value, is -(2^63) or greater, and is less than 2^63.
+Returns whether this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63.

 <b>Return Value:</b>

- `true` if this object's value is an integral value, is -(2^63) or greater, and s less than 2^63; otherwise,  `false` .
+ `true` if this object's numerical value is an integer, is -(2^63) or greater, and s less than 2^63; otherwise,  `false` .

 ### CanFitInSingle

     public bool CanFitInSingle();

-Returns whether this object's value can be converted to a 32-bit floating point number without loss of its numerical value.
+Returns whether this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value.

 <b>Return Value:</b>

-Whether this object's value can be converted to a 32-bit floating point number without loss of its numerical value.
+Whether this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value.
 Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 32-bit floating point number.

 ### CanTruncatedIntFitInInt32